hardingnj/gaard_teaching/instructions.md

 ```
 bash my_run_fst.sh
 ```
+Expect this to take several minutes.

+If it finishes successfully.
 Look at the file you have created in `output/`!

-If you get this far, we can pull this file off the cluster for you to plot these data.
+If you get this far, using what you learned on Wednesday to download this file from the cluster for you to plot these data.

+~ nick harding